Content hosted on-premises (and subject to occasional downtimes)

 - use industry standards

-I have regarded myself an agile engineer throughout my career and do not have any actual personal experience in heavyweight processes.
+I have regarded myself an agile engineer throughout my career and do not have any actual personal experience in more traditional processes.
 Given that my first paid software development activity occurred in 1999, I suppose I can consider myself lucky.

 What I am observing though is not that agile software development is everywhere.
 What I am observing is that all the businesses I come to seem to be in the process of embracing it.
 That is kind of weird, given I am talking about a span of twenty years.
 It's fine too.
 These processes are meant to be continuously thought about and be improved with the ongoing willingness to never settle, to never leave any stone unturned.